-Bachelor of Business Studies Degree

-&

-Bachelor of Business Studies with a Modern Language Degree

-LM050

-MAJOR OPTION BOOKLET AY2022/23

-TABLE OF CONTENTS

-Page

-Message from Course Director 1

-Career Options for BBS Graduates 2

-Typical Job Titles (by major option) 3

-Accounting & Finance Option 4

-Economics & Finance Option 6

-Human Resource Management Option 8

-Risk Management and Insurance Option 10

-Marketing Option 12

-Module Descriptions 15

-Bachelor of Business Studies Degree

-Bachelor of Business Studies with a Modern Language Degree
+Bachelor of Business Studies (BBS)

-Message from Course Director
+Message from the Course Director

 I would like to take this opportunity to congratulate all of you on having successfully reached this stage of your academic studies.
 The foundation programme over the first three semesters introduced you to the core business functions of Accounting, Risk Management, Marketing, Human Resource Management and Entrepreneurship.
 These were underpinned by the fundamental core disciplines of Economics, Organisational Behaviour, Finance and Mathematics, while a management theme ran throughout each semester.

-At this stage you have to choose a specialist major option.
-A major option consists of 2 modules per semester from second through to fourth year, with an intervening cooperative education placement.
+At this stage you are required to choose a specialist major option.
+A major option consists of two modules per semester from the second semester of Year 2 through to Year 4, with an intervening Cooperative Education placement.

 Major options are offered in: